NuGetPackageExplorer/NuGetPackageExplorer/PrivacyPolicy.md

 ## Package Sources

+### NuGet.org
+* Package Id and Package Version for packages published on NuGet.org.

 **OS information and IP address**

-When NuGet Package Explorer makes web requests to http://nuget.org to retrieve NuGet packages data, it includes user's machine's OS information in the User-Agent header.
-The author of NuGet Package Explorer does not have access to this information, but the website http://nuget.org does and it logs this information.
+When NuGet Package Explorer makes web requests to https://nuget.org to retrieve NuGet packages data, it includes user's machine's OS information in the User-Agent header.
+The author of NuGet Package Explorer does not have access to this information, but the website https://nuget.org does and it logs this information.
 The website will also log user's IP address.
 Again, the author of NuGet Package Explorer does not have access to this data.

 **3rd-party package source**